10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 1. Sanwa Em7000 Analog Multimeter – Best Overall

 Anyone reading this is interested in saving time when shopping for a multimeter.
-If you simply want to know our “best overall” pick for an analog multimeter, look no further than the Sanwa Em7000 Analog Multimeter.
+If you want to know our “best overall” pick for an analog multimeter, look no further than the Sanwa Em7000 Analog Multimeter.

 - Regular batteries